-Harbinger's visitors' policy can be found on the school website.
+Harbinger's Visitors' Guidance and Visiting Speaker's Policy can be found on the school website.
 The school office team have specific training time with the DSL around the protocols on having visitors on site.

 All visitors:

 - Are met on arrival at reception where they sign in and an ID badge is issued. - If applicable the visitors ID information and DBS details are checked. - Are accompanied by a member of staff to and from Reception. - Are provided with an overview of CP safeguarding procedures and named staff/contacts (if working with children) - If concerns are raised regarding the visitor, the DSL will take action to address the concern in line with the school's Safeguarding and Child Protection policy.